-A relatively large number of people in Hudson telecommute to their jobs.
-Overall, about 8.84% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.84% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to Hudson, you'll likely find that many of your neighbors like to as well.
 Hudson is one of the more educated communities in America, with a full 69.79% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Hudson in 2010 was $52,588, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $210,352 for a family of four.